polymonster/hotline/readme.md

 #### System Execute Order

-By default all systems in a particular group will be executed asyncronsly and the groups will be executed in-order:
+By default all systems in a particular group will be executed asyncronsly and the groups will be executed in-order, there are some predefined, core system sets:

 - `SystemSets::Update` - Use this to animate and move entities, perform logic adn so forth.
 - `SystemSets::Batch` - Use this to batch data such as baking world matrices, culling or update buffers ready for rendering.